My Blog List

 The moment we land, Rita gets into her tourist-guide mode and marches us outside the terminal to look for the rental car company.
 I spot a sign in Portuguese directing passengers to a cluster of rental car booths, but Rita does not need help.
 She reserved a car online and knows exactly where she is going.
 She’s been to enough airports to practically smell these places.

 Rita entertains no such fears.
 She has driven in Morocco among donkeys and goats, in India she rode a motorcycle, and only recently risked her life driving on Mexico’s most dangerous roads with her teenage son, so driving in Portugal will be a piece of cake for her.
 She tells us that she plans to return to the airport in two days to get the car because she doesn’t want to deal with parking in Lisbon.
 Vera and I agree.
 We don’t want to waste our two days in Lisbon circling crowded plazas and narrow streets in search of parking and risking scratches, dents, and other calamities.
-We take an Uber into town where we meet Anna, Rita’s friend, who has just arrived on a bus from Malaga, Spain.
-We spot her sitting on the sidewalk, leaning against the wall of an apartment building, with a book on her lap.
+We take an Uber into town and meet Anna, Rita’s friend, who has just arrived on a bus from Malaga, Spain.
+We spot her sitting on the sidewalk, leaning against the wall of an apartment building, with a book on her lap and a backpack at her feet.

 Anna says that she prefers to sleep on the floor in the living room because her back bothers her.
 Rita says she will sleep with her mom in the second bedroom.
 I say nothing.